 Insist that your child wear a U.S. Coast Guard-approved personal flotation device on boats at all times.

 Do not allow children to dive in waters less than 9 feet deep.

 On boats, PFDs should be U.S. Coast Guard-approved and should fit properly.
 Inflatable swimming devices, such as "water wings," rafts, toys, and other items, are not considered safe and should not be relied on to prevent drowning.

 More than half of all infant drownings (under age 1) happen in bathtubs.
 Supportive baby bathtub "rings" do not prevent drownings if the child is unsupervised.
 Water hazards in and around the home may include the following:

 Ditches and post holes

 Small children can drown when they lean forward to look into a bucket or open the toilet.
 Because the head is the heaviest part of a small child, it is easy for him or her to fall over into a container.
 Containers filled with liquid often weigh more than the small child and will not tip over when the child falls in.

-More than half of childhood drownings occur in swimming pools, either at the child's home or at a friend's, neighbor's, or relative's house.
-Pools are especially hazardous if:
+More than half of childhood drownings happen in swimming pools, either at the child's home or at a friend's, neighbor's, or relative's house.
+Pools are especially dangerous if:

 Children swim unsupervised.

 There is no telephone with emergency numbers nearby.